Bathampton Down: Modern

 The area is now part of a golf course behind the University of Bath.
-Construction of the campus began in 1964, with the first building, now known as "4 South", completed in 1965, and an artificial lake was constructed.
-Over the subsequent decade, new buildings were added as the campus took shape.
-The eastern part of the campus is dominated by the "Sports Training Village", built in 1992 and enhanced in 2003 with an extension.
-A proposal to move the boundary of the "Green Belt" surrounding the town from where it crosses the campus to its edge, to facilitate further development area for the university, was agreed in October 2007, by the local council for Bath and North East Somerset following a public inquiry.
-Over several years, the Bath University grounds have received recognition for their outstanding beauty with awards from groups like "Bath in Bloom".
+Construction of the campus began in 1964, with the first building, now known as "4 South", completed in 1965, and an artificial lake constructed.
+Over the subsequent decade, buildings were added as the campus took shape.
+The eastern part of the campus is dominated by the Sports Training Village, built in 1992 and enhanced in 2003 with an extension.
+A proposal to move the boundary of the Green Belt" surrounding the town from where it crosses the campus to its edge, to facilitate further development area for the university, was agreed in October 2007, by the local council for Bath and North East Somerset following a public inquiry.
+Over several years, the Bath University grounds have received recognition for their outstanding beauty with awards from groups such as Bath in Bloom.